nihpo/SynthHealthData/README.md

 How many hours of drudgery and copy-and-paste work can we save to staffers in medical device and Pharma companies?

+# Our Business Model
+NIHPO partners with clients to solve their health data challenges through the use of synthetic data.

+We do not charge per hour, or per user.
+We sign long-term engagements where we bring all our expertise, and all our staff, to the table.
+We customize our tools and services to meet each organization's unique needs.

 # Why Open Source our Intellectual Property?